swsabean/twilight-struggle-ai-monorepo/docs/setup.md

-I'm# Setup Guide for Twilight Struggle AI Monorepo
+# Setup Guide for Twilight Struggle AI Monorepo

 This document provides a step-by-step guide to setting up the Twilight Struggle AI system on your local machine.